openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 #### Setup
 1. In Loop, select G5 Transmitter in Settings and enter the G5 Transmitter ID.
 Do not add the pump serial number as we are using Loop only as a local bridge to get BG data to OpenAPS.
 (Without a RileyLink, it's impossible to control the pump anyway.)

-2. In Loop, select Nightscout in Settings and enter the local URL for your edison.
-This will be something like `http://172.20.10.3:5000`.
-Enter your API secret.
+2. In Loop, select Nightscout in Settings and enter the local URL for your edison (which is your edison's `http://[YOUR EDISON'S IP ADDRES]`.
+This will be something like `http://192.168.2.10`.
+Then, enter your API secret as requested in Loop.

 All done.
 Loop will now send glucose data to the edison URL every five minutes, ready to be picked up by oref0.